Frequently Asked Questions for New Students

 If you don’t find the answer to your question here, please click here to submit in using our Contact Form.

-IF I'M NEW TO YOGA, WHICH CLASS SHOULD I TAKE?
+WHICH CLASS SHOULD I TAKE?

 DO I NEED TO BRING MY OWN MAT?